Jacob-Stevens-Haas/mitosis/README.md

 I'm often on a server and want to disconnect while the experiment is running, so I wrap my experiments in `nohup ... &> exp1.log &`.

+## pyproject.toml config
+The `[tool.mitosis]` table can be used to set `trials-folder`.
+If relative, it is relative to repository root.

 ## Using persistent data

 There are two obviously useful things to do after an experiment: